 Maximum Occupancies

-Finally, the act also has an exemption for maximum occupancies.
+Finally, fair housing laws in Texas also has an exemption for maximum occupancies.
 Landlords can set occupancy limits that are reasonable and consistent with local health and safety standards, as long as these limits are applied equally to all tenants without regard to race or other protected characteristics.

 However, this exemption does not apply if the landlord sets occupancy limits that would have a discriminatory effect or disproportionately impact certain groups of people based on their race or another protected status.

-It is important for landlords and tenants alike to be familiar with the requirements of the Texas Fair Housing Act in order to ensure compliance and avoid potential violations of the law.
+It is important for landlords and tenants alike to be familiar with the requirements of the Fair Housing Act in Texas in order to avoid discriminatory housing practives and potential violations of the law.

-If you have questions about Texas landlord-tenant law or are looking for help managing your rental property, contact McCourt Real Estate & Property Management!
+If you have questions about Texas landlord-tenant law, fair housing, or are looking for help managing your rental property, contact McCourt Real Estate & Property Management!
 We are here to take care of all of your rental property needs.

 Disclaimer: Please do not use this blog post as a substitute for legal advice from a licensed attorney in Texas.
 Laws change frequently, and this post may not be updated at the time that you read it.
 Please contact us if you have any questions about Texas laws or anything else regarding your property management needs.